stevedonovan/gentle-intro/part2.md

 ```

 So, the first call fixes the type of the argument `x`.
-It's equivalent to this:
+It's equivalent to this function:

 ```rust
     fn f (x: i32) -> i32 {